Bark petitions: Indigenous art and reform for the rights of Indigenous Australians

 Elders from the region, notably Mawalan Marika and Mungurrawuy Yunupingu, were incensed that they had not been consulted.
 They were concerned that the mining would disturb, and restrict their access to, sacred sites.

 The Opposition was also concerned about this issue, and in July, Kim Beasley (Snr) MP and Gordon Bryant MP of the Federal Council for Aboriginal Advancement visited Yirrkala.
 They suggested that the clan leaders send a petition to state their grievances and to request 'a Committee, accompanied by competent interpreters, to hear the views of the people of Yirrkala before permitting the excision of this land'.
-(Both the original and the transcribed texts of the 1963 petition text can be read here.)
+(Links to petition transcripts can be found below)

 The 1963 pair of barks were tabled separately in the House of Representatives, firstly on 14 August by Jock Nelson, Member for the Northern Territory, and then on 28 August by Arthur Caldwell, Leader of the Opposition.
 One panel is Dhuwa and the other is Yirritja and they represent each Yolngu moiety, as explained by Wundjuk Marika in Wandjuk Marika Life Story :

 There is land – that land is one, it look the same – but the land is divided up to two group.
 Yirritja and Dhuwa.
 Doesn't matter if the country look the same, but there is a name and tribe living in two different area of the land – two landowners – the Yirritja on their land – and Dhuwa, we learn on our land.

 A little-known document, known as the 'Thumbprints Petition', was sent to Parliament with the second bark petition as reinforcement because, as Reverend Wells is quoted as saying, 'signatures on the petition of 14 August were discounted by a member of the House of Representatives'.

 As a consequence of the petition a seven-member, bipartisan Parliamentary Committee of Inquiry was established.
 Its report